TejasViswa/PIC10B_Disc1B_Disc2B/Week_5/Operator_Overloading.md

 - Note: Exceptions exist for all these rules
 ```
 - When to declare a free function within the class using a friend?
   - In general, whenever the operator needs access to the member variables which are private then you would use the friend keyword.
-If the implementation does not need access to the provate variables and can instead be accomplished with the help of the public member functions then you can avoid having to use the friend keyword and instead declare the function outside the class as a free function.
+If the implementation does not need access to the private variables and can instead be accomplished with the help of the public member functions then you can avoid having to use the friend keyword and instead declare the function outside the class as a free function.
 - When to use the const keyword for the functions?
   - Whenever we have a accessor function (ie: a function that does not modify any of the member variables), then we can declare it as a const
 - When do we use explicit?